mattwamoto/Afiax-Employee-handbook/benefits/cycle_to_work_scheme.md

 ### Once I put in my application via the CycleScheme website how long will it take to process my application?

-We will review any new requests every Friday afternoon so you shouldnt be waiting for more than one week for approval from Made Tech.
+We will review any new requests every Friday afternoon so you shouldnt be waiting for more than one week for approval from Afiax Connected Healthcare.